CalvinTheRed/RPGL/README.md

   `tags` is an array of tags which describe the Subevent.

-  `tag` is the tag to be added to the origin item.
+  `resource_tag` is the tag which a Resource must possess in order to be taken away by this Subevent.

+  _NOTE: this Subevent can only remove an RPGLResource if it has the `"temporary"` tag, typically added automatically by the `GiveResource` Subevent._

+  `count` indicates the number of matching Resources to be taken away by this Subevent.
+When not specified, this Subevent takes away all matching Resources.

   Conditions: